Part 4 of the MCMC Samplers Series • Interactive visualization of temperature ladder sampling for multimodal distributions

 Cold Chain (β=1.0) - True Posterior Samples

-If only one mode appears, parallel tempering isn't helping (try more chains or better temperature spacing).
+If only one mode appears, try adding more chains or adjusting the temperature spacing.

 Performance Metrics